hermes2507/renterialab.com/_posts/research/2024-06-13-dpp_sampling.md

 <div class="12u"><span class="image fit"><img src="{{ site.baseurl }}/images/dpp_sampling/uts-eflyer.png" alt="" /></span></div>

-Special thanks to Andrew Burrell and Zoë Sadokierski for including my proposal in the research event programme.
+Special thanks to <a href="https://andrewburrell.net">Andrew Burrell</a> and <a href="https://zoesadokierski.com">Zoë Sadokierski</a> for their support and including my proposal in the programme.